Aphrodisiac Foods for Valentine’s Day

-Champagne has more to do with getting in the mood for a special occasion than for the actual science behind the bubbles.
+Champagne is about getting in the mood rather than the actual science behind the bubbles.
 In fact, studies have shown that for women, limited amounts of alcohol can increase subjective desire and potentially lower inhibitions.
 Larger amounts or chronic consumption can reduce libido and overall health.
 Therefore, skipping the alcohol is my suggestion.

-The next aphrodisiac food is asparagus, with its high amount of vitamin E which can increase blood and oxygen flow to the genitals.
-There are also high levels of potassium, which is linked to sex hormone production.
+Another food to try is asparagus.
+Why?
+Because it has a high amount of vitamin E which can increase blood and oxygen flow to the genitals.
+Similarly, asparagus has high levels of potassium, linked to sex hormone production.
 Plus, if the suggestive phallic shape of the food helps get you in the mood, then excellent!

 Salmon is our next food and has many health benefits not only for your sex drive.
-Many studies have shown salmon is high in omega-3 fatty acids, which is important not only for heart health but also your libido.
+Many studies have shown salmon is high in omega-3 fatty acids, which is important for your libido.
 Hence, why you keep seeing it all over vitamin bottles.